 Of course we’d like the road to rise and the sun to shine on our peep’s as well as our own faces.
 And hell yeah- wind on my back, you say?
 Count me in!
 But life doesn’t work like that.
 The road does not rise up for you, or anybody else for that matter.
 In other words, the world rarely adjusts itself to make your journey easier.
 So, what to do in the face of this bitterly-cold-ice-water-to-the-face reality check?
 Accept this it IS what it is fact and be fully prepared to adapt.
 And the good news?
 You come completely equipped with everything you need to do so.
 A simple shift in perspective will help you get started.

 I’ve come to see obstacles as tools to be embraced on our journey rather than barricades that need to be removed or avoided.
 Understanding that the road won’t rise up has awakened me to the realization that I am the only one that can do the rising.
-If you’re currently in an area of consciousness where you believe your outcomes are mainly dictated by the output of others, or your decisions perpetually hinge on the circumstance or situation, you may find it difficult at this time to fathom the enormity of personal empowerment in what I just told you, so let me shout it out: You steer YOU.
+If you’re currently in an area of consciousness where you believe your outcomes are mainly dictated by the actions of others, or your decisions perpetually hinge on the circumstance or situation, you may find it difficult at this time to fathom the enormity of personal empowerment in what I just told you, so let me shout it out: You steer YOU.
 Period.
 If you’ve been doing a lot of fancy footwork (and yes, this is coming from the former fancy footwork queen!) to stay ahead of or to rearrange situations, circumstances, and people outside of yourself in an effort to manipulate the road into rising, what I just told you will make your day a lot easier.
 Look to yourself.
 Period.